zer0cache/matic-docs/docs/maintain/validate/faq/known-issues.md

 These logs throw up when there is no enough ETH in your signer wallet.

 **Solution:**
-It [](http://wallet.it/)is recommended to have 1 ETH in your signer wallet but can keep .5-.75 in if you check it often enough.
+It is recommended to have 1 ETH in your signer wallet but can keep .5 to .75 in case you check it often enough.